dineshkummarc/microcosm/README.md

 <pre><code>node bin/microcosm.js examples/</code></pre>

+Note: Please do not use for production use, as I am still taking feedback from several mentors/friends!
+If you have any feedback on how the engine will use gherkin lexicon to dictate how the simulation engine behaves, please feel free to reach out to me at [jbueza@gmail.com](mailto:jbueza@gmail.com).

+Cheers and thanks,
+Jaime

 ## Data Bindings

+* CSV - Allows your social network to be full of users based on CSV data
 * JSON - Allows your social network to be full of users based on JSON data
 * Facebook - Allows your social network to be full of users from Facebook (generated users)
   * Opens up simulated Check Ins API
   * Opens up simulated Like API
   * and more!
+* LinkedIn
+* Twitter

 ## License